Thomas Dunham Whitaker

-Thomas Dunham Whitaker (1759–1821) was an English clergyman and topographer.

-Life
+Thomas Dunham Whitaker (8 June 1759 – 18 December 1821) was an English clergyman and topographer who was Vicar of Whalley, from 1809 and Blackburn, from 1818.
+He undertook landscape improvements in the Cliviger area, and oversaw the planting of approximately half a million trees between 1785 and 1815, winning the gold medal of the Society of Arts for planting 64,000 larches in one year.

+Early life

 Born at Raynham, Norfolk, on 8 June 1759, he was the son of William Whitaker (1730–1782), curate of Raynham, Norfolk, and his wife Lucy, daughter of Robert Dunham, and widow of Ambrose Allen.
-In 1760 his father moved to his ancestral house at Holme, in the township of Cliviger, Lancashire, and the boy was in November 1766 placed under the care of the Rev. John Shaw of Rochdale.
+In 1760, his father moved to his ancestral house at Holme, in the township of Cliviger, Lancashire, and the boy was, in November 1766, placed under the care of the Rev. John Shaw of Rochdale.
 In November 1774, after spending a short time with the Rev. William Sheepshanks of Grassington in Craven, he was admitted to St John's College, Cambridge, and went into residence in October 1775.
 He took the degree of LL.B. in November 1781.
 His intention to enter the legal profession changed on the death of his father in the following year, when he settled at Holme.

+Career

-He was ordained in 1785, but remained without pastoral charge until 1797, when he was licensed to the perpetual curacy of Holme Chapel, where he had rebuilt the chapel at his own cost in 1788.
+Whitaker was ordained in 1785, but remained without pastoral charge until 1797, when he was licensed to the perpetual curacy of Holme Chapel, where he had rebuilt the chapel at his own cost in 1788.
 He completed his degree of LL.D. in 1801.
 In 1809 he became vicar of the extensive parish of Whalley, Lancashire.
 The rectory of Heysham, near Lancaster, was presented to him in January 1813.
 He resigned it in 1819.
 On 7 November 1818 he became vicar of Blackburn, a benefice he retained, together with Whalley, until his death.